Rodef Shalom Congregation: Switch to Reform

 The first Jewish confirmation in Pittsburgh was held in 1862 for six girls and one boy.

 In 1863, Isaac M. Wise, a founder of Reform Judaism in America, came to Pittsburgh.
 He had a great impact, and shortly after his visit, the congregation voted to adopt some Reform practices, including the Reform prayer book.

-The change didn't suit all Rodef Shalom congregants, with some resigning and forming the Orthodox Tree of Life Synagogue (later Conservative).
+The change didn't suit all Rodef Shalom congregants, with some resigning and forming the Orthodox, later Conservative, Tree of Life Synagogue.

 The transition to full Reform practices came ins stages.
 As the years passed, services were shortened, women and men sat together, and an organ was installed—music was vital to Rodef Shalom even then, as the choir, directed by Bertha (Mrs. Jacob) Benswanger, was reputed to be “one of the best in the country.”

 The transition to the English language took time.
 When Louis Naumburg became minister in 1865, he spoke in German.
 Lippman Mayer, who succeeded him in 1870, spoke English but was more comfortable in German.
 Mayer, a strong proponent of Reform, later founded the Jewish Chautauqua Society.
 The changes didn't stop with language: By 1874, it was no longer mandatory for men to wear a hat or yarmulke and the congregation had joined the Union of American Hebrew Congregations.

 Major changes for Rodef Shalom occurred in 1885.
 The congregation hosted a national convention rabbis, organized by Reform leadership.
 The resulting "Pittsburgh Platform" declared that Judaism was a religion, not a nation, and that the Bible was an ethical guide, not the infallible word of God.
 It stated that American Jews do not have to keep kosher.
 This Pittsburgh Platform guided North American Reform Judaism until 1937, and caused a major split in American Jewry between liberal and traditional groups.